 As the hub for student activities at UVA, Newcomb Hall provides opportunities for social, intellectual, and recreational exploration in a comfortable, interactive environment.
 Undergraduate students frequently spend time at Newcomb, whether planning or attending an event, getting a bite to eat, or relaxing in one of the lounge areas.

-- Media Activities Center (MAC), and the Cavalier Daily office
+- The Cavalier Daily office

 - Information Center